MOROVIAN SUGAR CAKE: Snack Or Dessert – It’s All Good!

 italian loaf textWho doesn’t love a warm loaf of Italian bread?
 Well, now you can make one just as good as any bakery….for pennies!

 I’ve adapted America’s Test Kitchen Italian Loaf recipe to make it even easier and, IMO, tastier.
-The process in a nutshell: the day before, mix the ingredients in a bowl (no kneading!!!), cover, then at least an hour before serving, bake.
+The process in a nutshell: the day before, mix the ingredients in a bowl.
+No kneading…well, just 6 turns (that’s practically none), cover, then bake.
 You’ll never want to buy bread again.

 Note: I highly recommend weighing your flour rather than using measuring cups – there’s too much variety, depending on how you pack in the flour.